Argentine Senate set to approve YPF takeover bill

 In a speech on Tuesday, Fernandez acknowledged she was nervous when she announced the YPF takeover plan: ”They weren’t nerves caused by doubts or insecurities.
 On the contrary; I‘m absolutely certain that this is the only way.

-“What upset me was that he (Kirchner) couldn’t be here to see such a historic moment.”
+“What upset me was that (Kirchner) couldn’t be there to see such a historic moment.”

-Additional reporting by Helen Popper, Hilary Burke and Guido Nejamkis; Editing by Helen Popper, Bob Burgdorfer and Bernard Orr
+Additional reporting by Helen Popper, Hilary Burke and Guido Nejamkis; Writing by Helen Popper